 1. Expand student loan forgiveness programs

-The first part of the Biden student loan forgiveness agenda is to expand student loan forgiveness programs, like PSLF.
+The first part of the Biden student loan forgiveness agenda is to expand student loan forgiveness programs like PSLF.

-Biden’s site mentions the support of the What You Can Do for Your Country Act.
+Biden supports the What You Can Do for Your Country Act.
 This bill would dramatically expand the Public Service Loan Forgiveness Program, which forgives student loans for public servants after 10 years of income-driven payments, tax-free.